cloudnative-pg/cloudnative-pg/docs/src/replication.md

 : if true, the feature is enabled (this is the default behavior)

 `.spec.replicationSlots.highAvailability.slotPrefix`
-: the prefix that identifies replication slots managed from the operator for this feature (default: `_cnpg_`)
+: the prefix that identifies replication slots managed by the operator for this feature (default: `_cnpg_`)

 `.spec.replicationSlots.updateInterval`
-: how often the standby synchronizes the position of the local copy of the standby with the one on the current primary, expressed in seconds (default: 30)
+: how often the standby synchronizes the position of the local copy of the replication slots with the position on the current primary.
+  Expressed in seconds (default: 30)

 !!!
 Important
     This capability requires PostgreSQL 11 or higher, as it relies on the [`pg_replication_slot_advance()` administration function](https://www.postgresql.org/docs/current/functions-admin.html)
     to directly manipulate the position of a replication slot.

+!!!
+Warning
+    In PostgreSQL 11, enabling replication slots if initially disabled, or conversely disabling them if initially enabled, will require a rolling update of the cluster.

 Although it is not recommended, if you desire a different behavior, you can customize the above options.

-For example, the following manifest enables the option in the `cluster-example` cluster.
+For example, the following manifest will create a cluster with replication slots enabled.

 ```yaml
 apiVersion: postgresql.cnpg.io/v1